New for 2017

 - Overall Impression, 1-10 points

-- After each model is judged, they will proceed to the official photography area.
+- After each model is judged, they will proceed according to their specific Team Leader’s instructions.

-- After moving through the studio photography stations, each model is free to prepare for the evening show.
+- After moving through the all the studio photography stations, each model can get a meal, then prepare for the evening show.

 Timeline for Participants